C Sharp (programming language): Implementations

-Microsoft is leading the development of the open-source reference C# compilers and set of tools.
+Microsoft has developed open-source reference C# compilers and tools.
 The first compiler, Roslyn, compiles into intermediate language (IL), and the second one, RyuJIT, is a JIT (just-in-time) compiler, which is dynamic and does on-the-fly optimization and compiles the IL into native code for the front-end of the CPU.
 RyuJIT is open source and written in C++.
 Roslyn is entirely written in managed code (C#), has been opened up and functionality surfaced as APIs.
 It is thus enabling developers to create refactoring and diagnostics tools.
 Two branches of official implementation are .NET Framework (closed-source, Windows-only) and .NET Core (open-source, cross-platform); they eventually converged into one open-source implementation: .NET 5.0.
 At .NET Framework 4.6, a new JIT compiler replaced the former.

 Other C# compilers (some of which include an implementation of the Common Language Infrastructure and .NET class libraries):